edgardeivis/exeExtras/README.md

 # Friday Night Funkin: Andromeda Engine
+# if you see this don't leak it pls :)
 "ANDROMEDA ENGINE IS GOATED" - bbpanzu

 Andromeda Engine is a fork of Friday Night Funkin' with customization and gameplay in mind.